XRPLF/rippled/src/ripple/overlay/README.md

 endpoints.

-That fingerprint, which is never shared over the wire (since each endpoint will calculate it independently), is then signed by each server using its public **`secp256k1`** node identity and the signature is transferred over the SSL/TLS encrypted link during the protocol handshake phase.
+That fingerprint, which is never shared over the wire (since each endpoint will calculate it independently), is then signed by each server using its private **`secp256k1`** node identity and the signature is transferred over the SSL/TLS encrypted link during the protocol handshake phase.